 There are a range of tools for workforce planning, but which one is best?
 Learn about some examples of workforce planning tools below.

-Runn is one of the best tools used in workforce planning for consulting, agency and software business.
+Runn is one of the best tools used in workforce planning for consulting, agency, and software business.
 It makes it quick and easy to manage team workloads, understand which roles are most profitable and forecast future needs.
+With Runn's People Planner, you can compare capacity with confirmed workload and gain visibility into everyone's bookings.

 Runn's reports enable planning, tracking and forecasting all in one place.
 Get automated insight into how well staff are being utilized and assign tasks based on availability.
 Being able to identify business areas that are at capacity greatly informs strategic workforce planning, providing talent and skills to deliver on business strategies.